 Fill out and submit the field trip/school tour request form to reserve a date.

 If you have any questions check out our FAQ page or contact us or call us at 509.457.8735.

 Our Teacher Resources include two Reading and Activity Books that have fun activities related to agriculture and history.
 These can be used to prepare your students for a visit to the Central Washington Agricultural Museum or afterwards to reinforce concepts learned while at the museum.
 Please feel free to use whatever you want that is appropriate for your students and time available in your schedule.
 It is our goal to give students a better understanding of their heritage and an appreciation of the importance of agriculture to their community and to Washington State.

 Your students will have the opportunity to see farm life as it was over one hundred years ago up through the mid twentieth century.
 A tour of the museum grounds on the People Wagon will allow your students to see many features of the museum.
 In the Amos cabin your students can see what life was like living in a log cabin.
 The Keys Homestead is a typical 1910 era house.
 While visiting these cabins, there may be some hands on opportunities such as pumping water, washing and ironing clothes, etc.

 There are also opportunities to see a chuck wagon, trapper’s cabin, sheepherder’s wagon and a second log cabin.
-The students will then get a look at early American engines and a blacksmith shop.
-The wagon ride will take you to the Lindeman Building where the students will observe a wood smith shop, early American toys, tack shop, homestead, vintage office, general store, filling station, and a collection of buggies.
-The final phase will take you by a sawmill, farmstead, wheat field and a drive through display with over 159 pieces of farm equipment.
+The students may then get a look at early American engines and a blacksmith shop.
+In the Lindeman Building the students may observe a wood smith shop, early American toys, tack shop, vintage office, general store, filling station, gas pumps, and buggies.
+You may also see a sawmill, farmstead, wheat field and a drive through display with over 150 pieces of farm equipment.